didiooi/beginnersguideML/README.md

 ## Practice
 - [Kaggle](https://www.kaggle.com/)
-- Forking from existing [GitHub](https://www.github.com] repositories
+- Forking from existing [GitHub](https://www.github.com) repositories

 ## Learning Resources
 Andrew Ng's Stanford [**Machine Learning** course](https://www.coursera.org/learn/machine-learning) is a great place to start if you already have a strong science and math background.
 For more theoretical background behind Statistical Learning, which is an advanced branch of statistics invented in conjunction with Machine Learning, your best bet will be [**Introduction to Statistical Learning**](http://www-bcf.usc.edu/~gareth/ISL/) If you want the classic beginner's guide to ML and needs some refresher with math, definitely go to Chris Bishop's [**Pattern Recognition**](http://users.isr.ist.utl.pt/~wurmd/Livros/school/Bishop%20-%20Pattern%20Recognition%20And%20Machine%20Learning%20-%20Springer%20%202006.pdf).

+## Deep Learning
-For **Deep Learning**, there is no other place to start with than Ian Goodfellow et al's [Deep Learning](http://www.deeplearningbook.org/) book.
+- For **Deep Learning**, there is no other place to start with than Ian Goodfellow et al's [Deep Learning](http://www.deeplearningbook.org/) book.

-## More Deep Learning
 - [Neural Network Zoo](http://www.asimovinstitute.org/neural-network-zoo/) - cheat sheet containing for most architectures
-- [Neural Network playground with TensorFlow](http://playground.tensorflow.org) - a web app that lets you play with a real neural network running in your browser and click buttons and tweak parameters to see how it works
+- [Neural Network playground with TensorFlow](http://playground.tensorflow.org) - a web app that lets you play with a real neural network running in your browser and click buttons and tweak parameters to see how it works.
+If you are unsure of what pressing all that buttons mean, read [Google's blog](https://cloud.google.com/blog/big-data/2016/07/understanding-neural-networks-with-tensorflow-playground)

+## Reinforcement Learning

 ## Not-so Basic Data Science
 If you're feeling extra adventurous and would love to learn more theoretical and mathematical background, try Hastie's [Introduction to Statistical Learning](https://web.stanford.edu/~hastie/ElemStatLearn/)